-All our organic cotton is GOTS certified.
-This Global Organic Textile Standard is the worldwide renound standard for organic textiles.
-It guarantees the entire production process for responsibly grown cotton, including the environmental and social aspects of cultivation.
-This means no hazardous chemicals are used, the farmer is free to choose which crops to grow and also to grow his own food.
+Our organic cotton clothes are made using GOTS-certified cotton.
+The GOTS (Global Organic Textile Standard) is the world’s leading standard for the production process for organic textiles.
+They guarantee the entire production process for responsibly grown cotton, including the environmental and social aspects of cultivation.
+This means no hazardous chemicals are used, the farmer is free to choose which crops they grow, and to grow their own food.
 Organic cotton uses less water and energy because it gets more time to grow.
 The land also gets more time to recover after harvesting, so the soil doesn’t slowly become infertile.
 GOTS sets strict conditions for factories where hand-picked cotton is processed: good employment conditions and a good working environment.

-We like working with merino wool, because it is extremely fine, very strong and doesn’t itch.
-The wool use is guaranteed non-mulesing wool.
-Merino sheep have deep creases in their skin, where flies can easily lay eggs.
+We prefer using merino wool because the wool is extremely fine, very strong and doesn’t itch.
+Moreover, merino wool is non-mulesing wool.
+Merino sheep have deep creases in their skin where flies can easily lay eggs.
 The larvae penetrate the skin of the sheep causing myiasis, an infectious disease that’s very painful for the sheep and can even prove deadly.
 To avoid this suffering, many sheep farmers cut away skin from around the sheep’s buttocks.
-This so-called ‘mulesing’ process is also very painful for the sheep, and is generally done without anaesthetic to reduce costs by shearers lacking the necessary surgical skills.
+This so-called ‘mulesing’ process is also very painful for the sheep, and generally done without anaesthetic to reduce costs by shearers lacking the necessary surgical skills.

 Fortunately, we don’t have to choose between two evils, as there is also non-mulesing wool.
-With this is animal-friendly wool the sheep farmers have made every effort to prevent infection.
-For example through alternative feed, medication and thorough skin inspections.
-Many of these wools come from sheep bred to have less deep creases – which produces less wool – so that flies have less opportunity to lay their eggs.
-This site provides more information on mulesing and all kinds of animal-friendly alternatives.
+This is wool involving no mulesing and where the sheep owners have made every effort to prevent infection.
+For example, through alternative feed, medication and thorough skin inspections.
+Many of these wools come from sheep bred to have less deep creases (and produce less wool), so that flies have less opportunity to lay their eggs.
+This site provides more information on mulesing and describes in detail the alternatives.

 Just like Tencel®, Modal® is a natural fibre, in this case made from Austrian beech wood.
-Here as well, the production process is extremely environmentally friendly.
+Here, too, the production process is extremely environmentally friendly.
 The fibre is exceptionally smooth and requires very little energy during later steps, such as colouring and spinning.

 Modal® falls very lightly and feels soft as silk.
 It is ideal for combining with other fabrics.

 Viscose feels wonderfully soft, absorbs moisture well and has a stylish look.
 The fabric is a natural fibre made from wood fibres.
-The production process for viscose is less environmentally friendly than the more recently developed Tencel and Modal, which is why we only use it sparsely in our collections.
-At the moment it is about 12.5% of the total.
+The production process for viscose is less environmentally friendly than the more recently developed Tencel and Modal, which is why we only use it sparingly in our collections.